rytis-paskauskas/TCPCam/README.md

 ## Usage
 The server connects to the WiFi AP with provided credentials and listens to incoming connections on the specified port.
 All communications use the same port.

-A client should first establish the connection with the server on specified IP address and port (see `menuconfig`s "TCP server settings").
+A client should first establish the connection with the server on specified IP address and port (see `menuconfig` and "TCP server settings").
-After a successful connection, please send your request.
+After a successful connection, it is possible to send a request.

 The server request shall consist of PIN followed by COMMAND sent separately in this order.
 The commands will not be confirmed by server.
 If the request is successful, a stream will start arriving on the same port.